 The Northern Block (TNB) is Jonathan Hill's foundry based in Leeds and/or Sheffield and/or Newcastle, UK, est. 2006.
-The designer is Jonathan Hill (b.
-Sheffield, 1971) who lives in Warrington, UK.
+The designer and funder is Jonathan Hill (b.
+Sheffield, 1971) who lives in Newcastle-upon-Tyne, UK.
+Maria Pigoulevskaya joined The Northern Block as type designer in 2012.
 Home page.
-Free fonts by him at Dafont and Fontspace.
+Free fonts by Jonathan Hill can be found at Dafont and Fontspace.

 Type designs done in 2012: Hackman (elliptical sans), Borda (octagonal), Savile (humanist sans), Metrik (a nice geometric---borderline organic---sans family), Metral (rounded octagonal typeface), Uniman, Kobern (a strong sans), Reznik (techno sans).

 Type designs from 2013 by Jonathan Hill: Nauman (a humanist sans family with attention paid to the triple (1, i, j)), Gunar, Nuber, Eund (a modulated sans), Corbert (Bauhaus-inspired sans), Corbert Condensed.